 The Selection Committee is made up by the corresponding program mentors.
 During the application process, applicants are expected to provide a brief overview of the issue at play (definition of the problem) as well as a summary of the approach they will take to conduct their research and the way they intend to capture and present their findings.
 Each successful applicant will be assigned a mentor, who will be an expert based in Latin America and the Caribbean involved in Internet governance.
 Each candidate will have access to ten (10) hours of mentorship to make preliminary questions, validate concepts about their research project, or simply ask for advice on how to capture and present their findings.
 Findings can be presented in a written publication, videos, animations, a series of digital brochures, podcast episodes and infographics, or an original format of the candidates’ choosing.
 The call for applications is expected to last one month and selected applicants are expected to complete their research projects in three (3) months.
 Project findings will be reviewed by the Selection Committee first and, after they are approved, they will be published on LACNIC’s website and promoted through LACNIC’s communication channels.

 Who are the members of the Selection Committee and future mentors?

 The 2023 Selection Committee is made up by:

 - Raquel Gatto

 LACNIC will be in charge of publishing the authors’ work on LACNIC’s website.
 It will also release various communications (press releases, announcements, etc.) acknowledging their contributions to specific topics related to Internet governance in Latin America and the Caribbean.
 This activity aims at expanding the potential scope of interests and candidates’ research.
 However, LACNIC will not endorse or be responsible for the opinions expressed in each document.

-- Publication and promotion of projects in their source language: November 14-30
+- Publication and dissemination of the projects in their original language - 4 to 15 December